DanTCIM/doc-summary-qna/README.md

 # Actuarial Document Summarizer and Q&A Tool
 ## 1. Description
 This project aims to create a process to help actuaries review actuarial documents.
-Once a PDF file is uploaded, a user can create a summary or ask questions about the document.
+Once a file (PDF, DOCX, TXT) is uploaded, a user can create a summary or ask questions about the document.
 The process utilizes the power of a large language model (LLM).
 The tool is powered by Anthropic's Claude 3 Sonnet.

 It is crucial to know that an LLM's response may be inaccurate.
 Actuaries are strongly encouraged to review the source document after using the tool.